Zac Guildford: Club career

+International career

+Guildford represented New Zealand at the 2007 U19 Rugby World Cup in Belfast, and started in all of the sides five games at the tournament, and scored three tries.
+Guildford won the New Zealand Age Grade Player of the Year in 2007.

 Guildford played for New Zealand in the 2009 Junior World Championship hosted in Japan as the only returning player from the previous year's side.
 He scored two tries in the final, and became the top try-scorer of the tournament for 2009 and all-time.
 Guildford held the all-time try scorer record before it was broken by Julian Savea, and then again by Andrew Kellaway.

 Following the JWC, he made his All Blacks debut against Wales on 7 November 2009 at Millennium Stadium, Cardiff.
 Starting on the left wing, Guildford played the entire match as the All Blacks won 12-19, his performance including a try-saving tackle against lock Alun Wyn Jones.
 Guildford's second test was on 21 November 2009 against England at Twickenham Stadium where the All Blacks won 6-19.
 After a third match against Barbarian F.C., he was voted one of the New Zealand Rugby Almanack's players of the year.

-2010

 When the All Blacks' 2010 Tri Nations squad was named the day after the All Blacks' 29-10 win against Wales in Hamilton; Guildford was omitted.
 He was then selected for the 22-man trial squad for New Zealand's 2010 Commonwealth Games sevens team, meaning that Guildford would not play in the All Blacks' northern hemisphere tour too.

-2011

-Guildford missed the beginning of the 2011 Super Rugby season after straining his hamstring in a 40-21 win against the Highlanders.

-Guildford was included in the All Blacks 2011 Rugby World Cup squad, selected ahead of fellow wings Hosea Gear and Sitiveni Sivivatu.
-He played only one match in the tournament: New Zealand's final pool match against Canada, where he scored four tries in the All Blacks' 79–15 victory.

-2012

-Due to the four-match ban given to him by New Zealand Rugby, Guildford missed the Crusaders' three pre-season matches and their first competition match against the Blues in the 2012 Super Rugby season.